WeBDeV-SS7/gitdemo/README.md

 # gitdemo

 this is a git demo
 <br>
-this is my first git practice
+this is my first git practice using commit